KellerJordan/modded-nanogpt/README.md

 49 | 2.146 minutes | Partial Key Offset | 12/14/25 | [log](records/track_1_short/2025-12-14_PartialKeyOffset/150d40bf-c20b-4568-aac9-26eb919e25fd.txt),[PR](https://github.com/KellerJordan/modded-nanogpt/pull/169) | @classiclarryd
 ## Rules

-The only rules are that new records must:
+New records must:

 1. Not modify the train or validation data pipelines.
 (You can change the batch size, sequence length, attention structure etc.; just don't change the underlying streams of tokens.)
 2. Attain ≤3.28 mean val loss.
 (Due to inter-run variance, submissions must provide enough run logs to attain a statistical significance level of p<0.01 that their mean val loss is ≤3.28.
 Example code to compute p-value can be found [here](records/track_1_short/2025-01-04_SoftCap#softer-softcap).
 For submissions which improve speed by optimizing the systems performance, without touching the ML, this requirement is waived.)
 3. Not use any extra `torch._inductor.config` or `torch.compile` flags.
 (These can save a few seconds, but they can also make compilation take >30min.
 This rule was introduced after the 21st record.)
 4. Run faster than the prior record when baselined on the same hardware.

+Discretionary reasons why a PR may not be accepted:
+1. Disproportionately degrades the readability of the codebase.
+A 200 line kernel to drop 300ms is considered worthwhile.
+500 lines that convolute the optimizer layout for a 50ms gain will likely be rejected.
+2. The current record is intentionally kept roughly 0.001-0.002 loss below 3.28 to make validation simpler.
+If a PR substantially consumes this buffer, it should do so in a way that outperforms a simple step count decrease, when measured at equivalent loss.

 > Note: `torch._inductor.config.coordinate_descent_tuning` is allowed for GPT-2 Medium track (a.k.a.
 2.92 track).